 Unfortunately, this is another feature that is only available on select versions of the phone.

 LG Pay is a surprisingly strong option in the tap-to-pay landscape.
 It has NFC support just like Google Pay and Apple Pay.
 However, it also uses a magnetic stripe emulator similar to Samsung Pay.
 That means it works on most terminals, even ones that don’t typically support NFC payments.
 It’s not all that difficult to set up, but the bank support is a little lower than we would like.
 We have a tutorial here with everything you need to know about LG Pay if you want to give it a shot and it supports your bank.

 Do not: Don’t use the New Second Screen feature

 The LG V60 does a lot of things right and then it does a few things really wrong.
 The New Second Screen feature is one of those things.
 It does work some of the time.
 However, even when it does function, it only functions in LG apps, the home screen, and the Settings menu.
 Opening Facebook or any other app immediately disengages the mode and the notch is there for all to see.
 Plus, the New Second Screen mode doesn’t work when you have Dark Mode (Night Mode on the LG V60) engaged.
-It’s a half-baked remnant of LG’s negative software past and we hope they do away with it soon.
+It’s a half-baked remnant of LG’s negative software past and we hope they do away with it or at least fix it soon.

 Do not: Don’t use the Smart Cleaning features